Nutrition and Exercise as Medicine

 112 points from Access to HE Diploma.
 60 Credits total, including at least 45 graded credits at level 3.
 Science and health subjects preferred.

-112 points at least one science subject preferred (can include psychology, sociology, sport, PE)
+112 tariff points at least one science subject preferred (can include psychology, sociology, sport, PE)

 Irish Leaving Certificate

-112 points at least one science subject preferred (can include psychology, sociology, sport, PE)
+112 tariff points, at least one science subject preferred (can include psychology, sociology, sport, PE) and to includ